vishal-git/dapt-619-assignments/assignments/dapt-619_assignment-01.md

     df = pd.DataFrame({"eruptions": [1.5, 2.0, 3.0]})
     preds = pipeline.predict(df[["eruptions"]])
 ```
-13. Install `pytest` in your Python virtual environment.
+17. Install `pytest` in your Python virtual environment.
-14. Update `requirements.txt` to include `pytest`.
-[Hint: Use `pip freeze`.]
+18. Update `requirements.txt` to include `pytest`.
-15. Run the tests with `pytest` and make sure the test passes.
+19. Run the tests with `pytest` and make sure the test passes.
 Note: I only need the unit test code; I do not need to see the output.
 I will run the tests on my computer to verify that they work as expected.
-16. Push all files created from steps 12 through 15 to the remote branch.
+20. Push all files created from steps 16 through 20 to the remote branch.

+Finally, don't forget to `deactivate` your Python virtual environment!

+Here's a short submission checklist for your reference:
+[ ] `README.md` includes name and date
+[ ] Virtual environment created and activated
+[ ] Scoring script runs without error
+[ ] Scoring outputs (scored dataset and plot) are generated
+[ ] Unit test file created and passes all tests
+[ ] All changes (except for the virtual environment folder) committed and pushed to remote branch